Your cart is empty

 CL:AIRE consists of a dedicated team of professionals who carry out its daily activities, supported by a Board of Trustees and an advisory group – the Technology and Research Group (TRG).
 The TRG takes a key role in CL:AIRE’s work, supporting CL:AIRE on issues associated with technology development, and providing guidance on issues relating to sustainable land reuse.

-CL:AIRE is a registered charity (No. 1075611) and an environmental body registered with ENTRUST (Entrust No. 119820).
+CL:AIRE is a registered charity (No. 1075611).
 We are also an incorporated company, limited by guarantee and registered in England and Wales (reg no. 3740059).

 CL:AIRE Trustees